UEABIO/physalia-R-course-2023/docs/07-shiny.md

 # Make our own App

-Now that you've seen a basic Shiny app in actin, let's return to the beginning and  create our own app.R file.
+Now that you've seen a basic Shiny app in action, let's return to the beginning and  create our own app.R file.
 A basic app.R consists of five key parts:

 **Package Loading:** At the top of the script, load any necessary R packages for your app to function. `shiny` is a requirement, but you can add others like `dplyr` or `ggplot2` as needed.
 If any packages are missing, you'll encounter an error, so ensure that you have them installed.